Hope fading as deaths in Turkey, Syria quake pass 11,000

 “It is not possible to be prepared for such a disaster,” Erdogan said.
 “We will not leave any of our citizens uncared for.”
 He also hit back at critics, saying ”dishonorable people” were spreading “lies and slander” about the government’s response.

 Experts said the survival window for those trapped under the rubble or otherwise unable to obtain basic necessities was closing rapidly.
-At the same time, they said it was too soon to abandon hope for more rescues.
+At the same time, they said it was too soon to abandon hope.

 “The first 72 hours are considered to be critical,” said Steven Godby, a natural hazards expert at Nottingham Trent University in England.
 “The survival ratio on average within 24 hours is 74%, after 72 hours it is 22% and by the fifth day it is 6%.”